Q&A

 5. I’m a countryman born and bred.

-READ ALSO: How does a soldier get promoted?
+READ ALSO: What does a cartoonist do?

 What does it mean to be born and raised?